 Pro tip Remember Rule

 #3: Avoid a power struggle to

 stay focused on instruction.

 We are helping students learn

 to self-regulate.
 Therefore it

 is important to give students

 time to opt, or identify their

 replacement behavior.
 If

 a student is not following

 directions, you have give them

 one minute (60 seconds) before

 taking additional dollars.

 INFORMAL ASSESSMENT

-"For a participation dollar, who can tell me what application you can use to access your Google Calendar?"
+1. "For a participation dollar, who can tell me what you would use Google Forms for?"